TheIoTLearningInitiative/InternetOfThingsIoTivity/documentation/Introduction.md

 Introduction
 ==

-This is are the steps followed to get familiar with IoTivity
+This is are the steps followed to know with IoTivity

 - [IoTivity Documentation Linux Getting Started](https://www.iotivity.org/documentation/linux/getting-started)